 An analysis of present land use patterns within Heath is presented in 7 | Appendix.
-Land uses were documented through aerial imagery during which each parcel of land in the City and ETJ was coded as a certain land use type, such as single-family residential, multiple-family, retail, and public/semi-public.
-The Existing Land Use Map, Figure 19, can be found on page 86 in 7 | Appendix.
+Land uses were documented through aerial imagery during which each parcel of land in the City and ETJ was coded as a certain land use type, such as Single-Family residential, Multi-Family, Retail, and Public/Semi-Public.
+The Existing Land Use Map, Figure 18, can be found on page 74 in 7 | Appendix.